day8/lein-git-inject/README.md

 This utility will construct a `version` from these values, at build time, using two rules:
   - when the "ahead" count is 0, and the repo is not dirty, the tag itself supplies the `version`
   - when the "ahead" count is non-zero, or the repo is dirty, the `version` will be the tag suffixed with `-<ahead-count>-<short-ref>-SNAPSHOT`; e.g. `1.0.4-3-g975b-SNAPSHOT`

+## Latest Tag?

+Above, we said a `version` will be constructed using the "latest tag" but that's an approximately useful white lie, to initially facilitate understanding.

+The full truth in note form is:
+  1. what's used is the latest "version tag" found in the commit history
+  2. a "version tag" is any tag which matches the regex: `#"^version\/(\d+\.\d+\.\d+)$"`
+  3. So your tags will look like this:  "version/1.2.3"
+  4. You can, optionally, override this regex with your own (see below)
+  5. So this middleware will inspect the current branch's history for tags and find the latest one which matches the regex, and it is THAT tag which used.
+And it is that tag against which the "ahead count" will be calculated.
+  6. If no matching tag is found then the "version" will be XXX Issac
+  7. This approach does have a potential dark side.
+If you mistakenly add a tag XXXX

 ## How It Works